 5. Clients who hesitate to hit us on holiday

 Living in tropical islands meaning that we have never ceased out of summertime.
 This leads us to wonder how seasonal breaks have shifted our clients’ habits.
 If they don’t tell, or when we’re just too lazy to reach them, we’ll never know in case their company is hibernating in winter or taking a jet plane to Hawaii in summer.
 To us, there’re moments of not-knowing to be doing in days we get if you have such a long weekend.

 With the assumption that they’re still on holiday, we have a gut not to ruin it.
 And they might as well have the same gut.
 Don’t get it wrong, Mr. and Mrs. who think that we have the same holiday periods as yours, because we don’t.

 To every client in this category, keep in mind, it’s totally fine to contact us at that particular time.

 6. Clients who love discussing their project

-On the plus side, we can learn new stuffs within the scope we design.
+On the plus side, we can learn new pieces of stuff within the scope we design.
 If you’re a doctor, tell us the way you handle a patient, if you’re a fashionista, tell us about the recent clothing trends.
 If you want us to process the order in a jiffy, you better not be hoping for an awesome outcome.
 Preferably, we love doing something that takes more time, and yet, in returns are more valuable.

-In order to have an ongoing relationship within businesses, we shall trust each other, right?
+In order to have an ongoing relationship with businesses, we shall trust each other, right?
 No one really knows if a better opportunity will come after all.

 7. Clients who give vague instruction

 There’s this one speaks with hesitation, in a manner like bearing late-night anxiety, and can’t think clearly.
-Often, this client gives complex, indirect wants.
+Often, this client gives a complex, indirect want.
 For instance, they can be caught giving this a mere instruction, “Can you make my presentation with pop style?”